NIH strives to be an inclusive workplace free from barriers to access for all.

 within 2 days of event, when possible, to avoid billable charges to NIH

-Sign language interpreting services are available upon request to participate in this event.
+Sign language interpreting and CART services are available upon request to participate in this event.
 Individuals needing either of these services and/or other reasonable accommodations should contact [Event Coordinator's name, email, phone].
-Requests should be made five days in advance.
+Requests should be made at least five days in advance.
 To access Telecommunications Relay Services (TRS), call 711.

 Are You Really 508 Compliant?
 ORS News2Use, Summer 2021 Edition